kohirens/git-init-post/README.md

 ## Sub Command "semver"

-Generate a file `build-version.json` containing current and next tag info based on special tags in the commit messages.
+Generate a current and next tag info based on special tags in the commit messages.
 Currently, special tags refer to commit message which begin with a tag of:

 | Tag             | Description                                                                    |